billybrewster/blog/content/posts/spine2022.md

 My feet had held out well, other than a few small blisters and some swelling the only other problem I had was soreness on the balls of my feet.
 The medics patched them up with some k tape and moleskin and after a bacon/egg sarnie I was ready to leave.

+Because of the storm the section between Bellingham any Byrness had been removed and we were to be transported by car to start the final section.
+This reduced the overall race distance by around 9 miles taking into consideration the additional distance from the detour on the previous section.

 Upon entering the car that was to transport me to the start of the next stage I was informed I had 3 options :

 1. Sleep mode – relaxed driving mode with the possibility of getting some sleep during the journey.